Bi-Level Reinforcement Learning Pathway for Sim-to-Real Optimality: Illustrative Examples

 \section{Illustrative Examples}

-We present two concrete, illustrative realizations of the bi-level \ac{rl} framework: (i) stochastic control in a discrete state-action space, and (ii) stochastic continuous control with linear dynamics.
-Note that the goal of this illustration is to validate the sensitivity estimate \eqref{eq:nabla_theta_phi} by evaluating the outer-level \ac{spg} updates.
-Since both problems are simple to solve, we employ exact methods to derive the in-sim stochastic policies: \ac{dp} in case (i) and \ac{lqr} in case (ii).
-These exact policies naturally satisfy the convergence condition for the \ac{spg}: \({\hat \varphi(\phi, \theta) = 0}\).
-In both cases, we initialize five distinct simulation environments with parameters randomly sampled around the real-world environment parameters.
-During the bi-level \ac{rl} training, both the simulation and reward parameters are iteratively updated as described in Algorithm~\ref{alg:bi_level_rl}, until convergence.
-The training progress of the outer-level \ac{rl} is shown in Fig.~\ref{fig:results}.
-The convergence of outer-level \ac{rl} in Fig.~\ref{fig:results} serves as a validation to sensitivity estimation in Theorem~\ref{Th:bi_level_spg}
+We present three illustrative realizations of the bi-level \ac{rl} approach: (i) stochastic control in a discrete state–action space, (ii) stochastic continuous control with linear dynamics, and (iii) a quadcopter stabilization task.
+The first two examples validate the sensitivity analysis in \eqref{eq:nabla_theta_phi} by evaluating the outer-level \ac{spg} updates, while the third demonstrates the bi-level \ac{ppo} algorithm.
+In each case, we initialize five simulation models with parameters randomly sampled around the real-world environment parameters.
+These experiments are intended solely to illustrate the proposed framework rather than serve as a performance benchmark.
+Additional experimental details are provided in Appendix~\ref{appendix:experiments}.